stanfordio/skyfall/README.md

 go run cmd/main.go --handle <handle> --password <password> stream --output-bq-table dgap_bsky.example_table
 ```

-### Dump repos
+### Pull everything (from Bluesky)

 ```
 NAME:
-   skyfall repodump - Dump everyone's repos (as CAR) into a folder
+   skyfall pull - Pull all content and write it to a file or BigQuery

 USAGE:
-   skyfall repodump [command options] [arguments...]
+   skyfall pull [command options] [arguments...]

 OPTIONS:
+   --intermediate-state value  file to intermediate state to (important for resumption) (default: "pull-intermediate-state.json")
+   --worker-count value        number of workers to scale to (default: 32) --output-file value         file to write output to (if specified, will attempt to backfill from the most recent event in the file) (default: "output.jsonl")
+   --stringify-full            whether to stringify the full event in file output (if true, the JSON will be stringified; this is helpful when you want output to match what would be sent to BigQuery) (default: false)
-   --output-folder value  folder to write repos to (default: "output") --help, -h             show help
+   --output-bq-table value     name of a BigQuery table to output to in ID form (e.g., dgap_bsky.example_table) --help, -h                  show help
 ```

-The folder will be broken up into subfolders based on the DID to prevent any one folder from getting too large.
+This command will iterate through all the repos available on the main Bluesky network, iterate through all the records in each repo, hydrate each record, and output the records to a file or BigQuery.

+Note that because this command may take a long time to run, it will save intermediate state to a file.
+If you want to resume the pull, you can pass the `--intermediate-state` flag with the path to the intermediate state file.
+The pull will resume from where it left off, but note that there is no guarantee that the cursor is "stable" across long pauses.
+There may be small gaps or overlaps in the data.

 Example usage:

 ```
-go run cmd/main.go --handle <handle> --password <password> repodump --output-folder repos
+go run cmd/main.go --handle <handle> --password <password> pull
 ```

 ### Hydrate